Desert Island Books

 The bad news is that we’re only letting them take eight books with them.

-It’s the start of a new school year, so we’ve decided to banish Year Three teacher Mr.Hadwin to Malvern’s distant colony.
+We’ve decided to banish Year Three teacher Mr.Hadwin to Malvern’s distant colony.
 Below, Mr.Hadwin explains why he’d take these books:

 ‘Lord of the Rings’ by JRR Tolkien: The only novel that I have read three times or more.

 ‘The Collins Guide to the Birds of Britain and Europe’: The best field guide – but be sure to get the second edition that includes all of the newly invented gulls.

 ‘Day of the Triffids’ by John Wyndham: Well written and far sighted.
 Far better than any film or TV version.

 ‘Jaguar’ by Dr Alan Rabinowitz: Dr Alan is like a combination of Indiana Jones and David Attenborough in a boys’ own adventure in the jungles of Belize.
 The first edition of this book is a far better read because the later editions have some of the adventures toned down.

 Terry Pratchett’s ‘Disc World’ novels: Very, very funny.
 Ignore the first few in the series when he was just getting into his stride – and the last few when he was past his best.
 And ignore the awful cover illustrations.
 Just read the middle 30 or 40 books.
 Great characters poking fun at the modern world.

 ‘A Walk in the Big Woods’ by Bill Bryson: Bill and his friend go for a stroll down the 2,200 mile Appalachian Trail.
 Bill is a wonderfully witty entertaining writer.
 He writes the sort of books that make you want to nudge the person next to you and say, “Just read this bit !”